hegelai/prompttools/README.md

 Unit tests in `prompttools` are called `prompttests`.
 They use the `@prompttest` annotation to transform an evaluation function into an efficient unit test.
 The `prompttest` framework executes and evaluates experiments so you can test prompts over time.
 You can see an example test [here](/examples/prompttests/example.py) and an example of that test being used as a Github Action [here](/.github/workflows/post-commit.yaml).

-## Persisting Results
+### Persisting Results

-To persist the results of your tests and experiments, you can enable `HegelScribe` (also developed by us at [Hegel AI](https://hegel-ai.com/)).
+To persist the results of your tests and experiments, one option is to enable `HegelScribe` (also developed by us at [Hegel AI](https://hegel-ai.com/)).
 It logs all the inferences from your LLM, along with metadata and custom metrics, for you to view on your [private dashboard](https://app.hegel-ai.com).
 We have a few early adopters right now, and we can further discuss your use cases, pain points, and how it may be useful for you.

+### Frequently Asked Questions (FAQs)

+1. Will this library forward my LLM calls to a server before sending it to OpenAI/Anthropic/etc?
+    - No, the source code will be executed on your machine.
+Any call to LLM APIs will be directly executed from your machine without any forwarding.

 ## Contributing